Uljin–Samcheok Landings: Diffusion of conflict

 The DPRK's campaign ended in failure.
-In addition, infighting between Kim Il-sung's two largest communist benefactors left the DPRK to fend for itself, while the alliance between the U.S. and the ROK gradually strengthened.
-The loss at Ulchin-Samcheok was the last straw for Kim Il-sung, who promptly reshuffled the DPRK's ranks and overall military structure.
-However, these upgrades did not bolster the strength of the DPRK military, nor did it make up for the highly trained and skilled units prior to the military purge.
+In addition, infighting between Kim's two largest communist benefactors left the DPRK to fend for itself, while the alliance between the U.S. and the ROK gradually strengthened.
+The loss at Ulchin-Samcheok was the last straw for Kim, who promptly reshuffled the DPRK's ranks and overall military structure.
+However, these upgrades did not bolster the strength of the DPRK military, nor did it make up for the purge of highly trained and skilled units.
 By 1969, the DPRK had largely abandoned unconventional warfare, and hostility gradually waned.
 When KPA forces shot down a U.S. Navy Lockheed EC-121 Warning Star aircraft over the Sea of Japan on April 15 of that year, which were accompanied by several more light skirmishes, these events embodied spurts of overt warfare, rather the steady implementation of highly coordinated and unconventional tactics.

 In contrast, allied forces prospered.
-While the United Nations Command bolstered defenses along the DMZ after Ulchin-Samcheok, the ROK economy and population had continued to grow despite DPRK provocations.
-New security upgrades embodied the steady influx of new military resources such as the usage of powerful F-4D Phantom Jets along the DMZ as well as heightened cooperation between U.S. and ROK forces.
-In particular, new ROK southern and Eastern Coast Security commands were erected to prevent another attempted coastal landing.
-Between June and December 1969, the ROK forces scored numerous victories against the dwindling military capacity of the North.
+While the UNC bolstered defenses along the DMZ after Ulchin-Samcheok, the South's economy and population had continued to grow despite DPRK provocations.
+New security upgrades embodied the steady influx of new military resources such as the usage of powerful F-4D Phantom Jets along the DMZ as well as heightened cooperation between U.S. and ROKA forces.
+In particular, new ROKA southern and Eastern Coast Security commands were erected to prevent another attempted coastal landing.
+Between June and December 1969, the ROKA forces scored numerous victories against the dwindling military capacity of the North.
 Meanwhile, the U.S. Department of Defense formalized the diversion of resources from Korea.
 Ultimately, the fortification of the border dissuaded further DPRK activity.
 By 1969, conflicts circulating around the DMZ reduced significantly.
 Bonesteel's 1969 departure and replacement by Korean war hero General John H. Michaelis on October 1, marked the effective end of the conflict.